jparyani/mediagoblin/docs/designdecisions.rst

     dawg, I heard you liked plugins, so I put a database in your database so you can query while you query.)
 Gross.

-    I also don't want things to be too lose so that we forget or lose the structure of things, and that's one reason why I want to use MongoKit, because we can cleanly define a much structure as we want and verify that documents match that structure generally without adding too much bloat or overhead (mongokit is a pretty lightweight wrapper and doesn't inject extra mongokit-specific stuff into the database, which is nice and nicer than many other ORMs in that way).
+    I also don't want things to be too loose so that we forget or lose the structure of things, and that's one reason why I want to use MongoKit, because we can cleanly define a much structure as we want and verify that documents match that structure generally without adding too much bloat or overhead (MongoKit is a pretty lightweight wrapper and doesn't inject extra MongoKit-specific stuff into the database, which is nice and nicer than many other ORMs in that way).